MaxPleaner/prototypical/README.md

 ##### Websockets / realtime

-  - This is a Rails 5 app, so ActionCable is built in.
+This is a Rails 5 app, so ActionCable is built in.
 However, I opted to use [websocket-rails](https://github.com/websocket-rails/websocket-rails/) and the wrapper gem I wrote around it, [socket_helpers](https://github.com/maxpleaner/socket_helpers)

-  - There are two realtime components to the app
+There are two realtime components to the app

   1. The list of online users
   2. The unread messages section.

-  - Notifications about payment requests are sent to the unread messages section.
+Notifications about payment requests are sent to the unread messages section.

-  - **how does the online users component work**
+##### How does the online users component work

 1. There's standard auth to set the `session_token` on users when they login
 2. Javascript pings the server every 5 seconds (until the browser tab is closed)
 3. A background process runs every 10 seconds and signs out any users which have stopped pinging.
 4. websocket updates are pushed whenever a user signs in or out.

-  - **what does the `PING=true` command line argument do**
+##### what does the `PING=true` command line argument do

-    - when starting the server with `PING=true rails server` as opposed to just `rails server`, two things happen:
+when starting the server with `PING=true rails server` as opposed to just `rails server`, two things happen:

   1. The background job (`config/initializers/user_pings.rb`) starts
   2. The Javascript pinging client is activated (each client will ping the server every 5 seconds)

-    - This can be annoying in development, which is why it can be disabled by ommitting the command line argument.
+This can be annoying in development, which is why it can be disabled by ommitting the command line argument.

 ##### Relevant files